ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 Thus, in linear search there is (suitably) a linear relationship between the size of the bookshelf and the search time.
 We say linear search is a *linear time* algorithm.

-### Binary search {#intro:binary-search}
+#### Binary search {#intro:binary-search}

 No library puts their books randomly in shelves, because linear search is too slow.
 Instead, books are sorted in the shelves, for example alphabetically by author name then by title.
 Most people can intuitively use this order to search the whole bookshelf by looking at only a small fraction of the books.
-We implicitly make deductions like "since there are no books between Orwell and Owen, then there are no books by Osborne" and "since this book is by Plato, all books by Homer must be earlier in the shelf".
+When browsing the books we implicitly make deductions like
+"there are no books between Orwell and Owen, so there are no books by Osborne" and "this book is by Plato, so all books by Homer must be earlier in the shelf".
 The formalised algorithm that operates on these deductions is called [binary search]{.term}, and it is a very common choice for a first algorithm to teach students, so you may have seen it before.